irishgordo/harvester-wiki/Issue-Management.md

 - **Closed** (QA, Maintainer, Assignee)
-  - An issue is validated and all related works (UI and doc) are finished.
+  - An issue is validated and all related works (UI, doc, issue to track pending improvement) are finished.